 Private search engines like the ones discussed above won’t record or sell your information, but they can’t stop the websites you visit from doing the same.
 They can log your IP and track your movements across the web using cookies.

-The same can be said for Internet Service Providers (ISPs) as well.
+The same can be said for Internet Service Providers (ISPs).
 In most countries, they’re allowed to collect your online activities and sell them for a profit.

-Your best line of defense against any entity that wants to track you online or use your browsing data is a VPN.
-It conceals your real IP address and encrypts your data, allowing you to use the internet with complete privacy.
+A VPN is your best line of defense against any entity that wants to track you online or use your browsing data.
+It conceals your real IP address and encrypts your data, allowing you to use the Internet with complete privacy.

 Frequently Asked Questions

 Yes.
-Traditional search engines like Google make money by using ad targeting and sharing your data with third-parties.
+Traditional search engines like Google make money by targeting ads and sharing your data with third parties.
 On the other hand, private search engines don’t track you, nor do they collect your data.
-They don’t let their marketing strategies get in the way of providing you with objective results.
+They don’t let their marketing strategies get in the way of providing objective results.

 How Do I Choose the Best Private Search Engine?